DerKevinRiehl/transposon_annotation_reasonaTE/README.md

 reasonaTE -mode statistics -projectFolder workspace -projectName testProject
 ```
 The results will be print to console and stored to the statistics files (see section "Documentation of output files" below).
 The results consist of three tables, presenting the number of transposons, the number of base pairs included by the transposon annotations and the number of base pairs annotated by the transposon mask annotation.
 The numbers are present by transposon class (horizontaly) and sequence (verticaly, using the renamed sequence names and the original sequence names) for the first two mentioned numbers, and just by sequences for the last mentioned number.
 All reported values are separated by tabulator.
+The three tables are separated by two empty lines.
 ```
 SeqID	SeqName	#Num_transposons by classes
 SeqID	SeqName	all	1	1/1	1/1/1	1/1/2	1/1/3	1/2	1/2/1	1/2/2	2	2/1	2/1/1	2/1/2	2/1/3	2/1/4	2/1/5	2/1/6	2/2	2/3